AgoraNomic/AgoraQuest/updates/update8.md

 ---
 title: Request to learn more about the ancient teachings of CFJs.
-Perhaps there are primordial secrets that will unlock arcane powers, enabling you to find non-combat solutions to problems, unlock new areas with hidden treasures, or otherwise become more awesome?
 layout: default
 theme: black
 ---